A Caratheodory theorem for the bidisk via Hilbert space methods

-is in the Pick class and is real and analytic on $(0,\infty)$. \end{enumerate} \end{lemma} We leave the proof of this lemma to the reader.
+are in the Pick class and real on $(0,\infty)$. \end{enumerate} \end{lemma} We leave the proof of this lemma to the reader.
 Applying it to the function $g$ in definition (\ref{defg}) we obtain a function $h$ in the Pick class, analytic and real-valued on $(0,\infty)$, and satisfying $g(z)=-zh(z)$ for $z\in\Pi$.
 By equations (\ref{formDph}) and (\ref{defg}) we have, if $\zeta=\tau^*\de$,

 as required.